ekmett/lens/README.markdown

 [![Build Status](https://secure.travis-ci.org/ekmett/lens.png?branch=master)](http://travis-ci.org/ekmett/lens)

-This package provides families of lenses, folds, traversals, getters and setters.
+This package provides families of lenses, isomorphisms, folds, traversals, getters and setters.

 These lenses are compatible with those from lens-family, lens-family-core, lens-family-th and from polylens, but provide additional flexibility in their composition.